Ōkami: Unnamed Ōkami sequel

 An unnamed sequel was officially announced at The Game Awards 2024 in December 2024 with production to start shortly after that, with Capcom publishing.
 Kamiya will be directing the sequel at a new studio called Clovers, and will be supported by two other studios, M-Two (who had worked on Ōkami HD and remakes in the Resident Evil series) and Machine Head Works, both whom have several former Clover Studio members on staff.
 Kamiya had left PlatinumGames in October 2023 due to conflicts with Inaba; prior to leaving, another PlatinumGames employee, Kento Koyama, suggested he start his own studio.
 As Kamiya was under a one-year non-compete agreement preventing him from making new games, Koyama established Clovers with offices in Tokyo and Osaka, while Kamiya joined once the non-compete expired.
 Though initially Kamiya wanted to make new IP, he found support from Koyama and others to approach Capcom about making the Ōkami sequel once his non-compete had expired.
 Capcom producer Yoshiaki Hirabayashi said that Capcom had been considering a sequel for Ōkami for some time before the announcement, as the game has a consistent sales record rather than a dwindling tail, but required that certain key people in place to make the sequel occur; this including both Kamiya's involvement as well as the staff at Machine Head Works.
+Clovers was able to hire Hiroshi Yamaguchi, one of Okamis composers, along with composers Hitomi Kurokawa and Aoba Nakanishi, all whom had worked various Bayonetta and othe titles from PlatinumGames, along with sound designers Misaki Shindo and Hiroki Niwa.

 The sequel will continue the story from the first game with Amaterasu, as Kamiya did not feel that her story was complete.
 The game will be built using Capcom's RE Engine, used in many of Capcom's first-party games since Resident Evil 7: Biohazard.
 Kamiya said that he was using lessons learned while at PlatinumGames, developing the sequels to Bayonetta, where there was a gap between what the studio wanted to do with the series and what the fan expectations were.
-Kamiya said "So I don’t necessarily mean to fight that with the new Okami game, but it’s something that I’m trying to think more deeply about how to approach."
+Kamiya said, "So I don't necessarily mean to fight that with the new Ōkami game, but it's something that I'm trying to think more deeply about how to approach."